🕰️ Nostalgia from the World of Programming

 40 END

 Though I may not have written much in it, I spent hours reading and trying to comprehend Fortran code.
-As one of the oldest high-level programming languages, it was and still is a giant in scientific and engineering computing.
-The idea of translating complex mathematical formulas into computer instructions was astonishing in itself.
+As one of the oldest high-level programming languages, it was and still is a giant in scientific computing.

 PROGRAM HELLO